mtd1278/xv6_encrypted/README.md

 ## User Space

 ### stat
-Update the stat struct to add the encrypted status of the given file
+Update the stat struct to add the encrypted status of the given file.

 ### cat
 Update cat.c so that encrypted files will not be printed.
-If cat is passed an encrypted file it should return: "Error: File is encrypted.".
+If cat is passed an encrypted file it should print: "Error: File is encrypted.".
 Ensure the print statement is exactly as specified.
+On failure a -1 will be returned.

 ### grep
 Update grep.c so that encrypted file will not be search.
 If grep is passed an encrypted file it should return: "Error: File is encrypted.".
 Ensure the print statement is exactly as specified.
+On failure a -1 will be returned.

 ### wc
 Update wc.c so that encrypted file will not be processed.
 If wc is passed an encrypted file it should return: "Error: File is encrypted.".
 Ensure the print statement is exactly as specified.
+On failure a -1 will be returned.

 ## SUBMITTING